 Check out our News link for our most recent news updates!
-Show your support by participating in our 2014 Membership Drive!
+Show your support by participating in our 2017 Membership Drive!
 Support the Friends of Madison County Parks and Trails every time you shop by enrolling in the Kroger Community Rewards Program!
-Printed maps covering all 300 miles of The Ohio to Erie Trail are now available!
+Support the Friends of Madison County Parks and Trails every time you shop online at AmazonSmile!
 Check out our Events Calendar to see what's next!
-Our first Full Moon Ride of the season is on Sunday, March 16, 2014!
-Join us at our next monthly meeting on Wednesday, March 19, 2014!
+Check out our trailside camping area behind the Prairie Grass Trailhead!
+Join us at our next monthly meeting on Wednesday, January 18, 2017.

 The Friends of Madison County Parks and Trails is a non-profit 501c3 organization staffed by volunteers who are dedicated to supporting the Madison County Park District and the City of London.
 Our primary goal has been to complete and maintain the critical link of the Ohio to Erie Trail through Madison County as it goes from the Ohio River to Lake Erie.

 We have a regular monthly meeting on the third Wednesday of each month at 7:00 pm at the

 Madison County Senior Center at 280 West High Street in London.

 Some of the ways that our volunteers have helped to prepare the trail for construction include disposing of rubbish, clearing and burning brush along the proposed trail corridor, and working with local authorities to help plan and coordinate construction logistics.